mohan/csvdb/readme.md

 * Targeted use case of building a C language web application as CGI/Apache module.
 	* Compiled languages are faster as executable code is loaded into memory, which is superior to opcode.
 * Power of PHP is associative array
-	* Only data structure needed to implement in C.
-	* Implement C compiler extension for associative array syntax.
-	* Garbage collection is just calling `free` at the end of run loop.
 * C has `printf` for templating, PHP has `printf`.
 * C language is beautiful.
 There are only user defined functions.
 	* PHP is C language.
 (Docs are downlodable offline too).